What’s more important to focus on for your website, traffic or conversion?

 Founders dream of getting #1 on Product Hunt and instantly getting traction.
 It doesn’t work like that.
 Sorry.
 It helps, sure, but it’s just a spike and it’ll die off.
 You’ll get a trickle of traffic for months from a great Product Hunt ranking, but once you’ve actually gotten traction in your own right, it’ll be a minute part of your traffic.

-to #3 on Product Hunt a few months ago, I saw thousands of unique visitors and had a great time and felt pretty good about it all, but my revenue that day was honestly $117.
+When I got userinput.io to #3 on Product Hunt a few years ago, I saw thousands of unique visitors and had a great time and felt pretty good about it all, but my revenue that day was honestly $117.
 BFD.
 I was hoping for thousands of dollars from Product Hunt.
 Now a good article or a good link from a relevant site can bring in more revenue than that in a day.

 And it’s more than just Product Hunt.
 I’m a huge proponent of getting new projects on Betalist, too.
 And that’s great for trying to build a list before you launch, but it’s still not going to make you successful.
 Nor will getting traffic from a press article.
 I’ve had a startup get written up in Huffington Post, the Boston Metro, SF Gate, published in the local Nashville Business Journal, actually in print as well as online, the full page of a real printed newspaper, with my picture and everything.
 My grandma was proud but traffic from those articles didn’t really help.